anthonylangsworth/EDMFAT/README.md

 This plug-in is aimed at **Elite: Dangerous** squadrons that support a minor faction for background simulation (BGS) work.
 Without the plug-in, players had to manually keep records.
 This is difficult for new players.
 It is also immersion-breaking and error prone, even for experienced ones.

-Originally intended to support the "Elite Dangerous AU & NZ" squadron and their minor faction "EDA Kunti League", the long term goal is to generalize this plug-in into something useful for the broader **Elite: Dangerous** community.
+Originally intended to support the [Elite Dangerous AU & NZ](https://inara.cz/squadron/687/) squadron and their minor faction [EDA Kunti League](https://inara.cz/galaxy-minorfaction/33400/), the long term goal is to generalize this plug-in into something useful for the broader **Elite: Dangerous** community.

 # Installation

 Requirements:
-1. Elite Dangerous Market Connector (EDMC), installed as per https://github.com/EDCD/EDMarketConnector/wiki/Installation-&-Setup.
-This plug-in requires version EDMC 4.0 or later.
+1. Install [Elite Dangerous Market Connector (EDMC)](https://github.com/EDCD/EDMarketConnector/wiki/Installation-&-Setup) version 4.0 or later.

 To install:
 1. Download the latest ZIP file under "Releases" at the top right.